 I always like to put the shopping options at the end of my travel itineraries so you are not carrying all your shopping goods around the city.

-Also, there are restaurants and food courts if you want to grab something to eat before heading back to Porto.
+Also, there are restaurants and food courts if you want to grab something to eat before taking the train back to Porto.

 18 & 19.
 Buy Ovo Moles de Aveiro at M1882 Maria da Apresentação da Cruz, Herds or Confeitaria Peixinho

-Before you end your day in Aveiro, there are a few souvenirs that you should get.
+Before you end your Aveiro day trip, there are a few souvenirs that you should get.

 M1882 Maria da Apresentação da Cruz, Herds and Confeitaria Peixinho are two popular local pastry shops that sells Aveiro’s specialty: ovo moles.